 Economic sectors are part of the key factors guiding investment decisions in equity.
-Therefore, the following table is a list of the economic sectors invested as of the 31st of December 2023 in the equity basket.
+Therefore, the following table is a list of the economic sectors invested from the 2024 annual average based on quarterly data in the equity basket.

-NB: The equity pocket is around 20,54% in the DPM mandate's model portfolio with the same risk profile as yours.
+NB: The equity pocket is around 57% in the DPM mandate's model portfolio with the same risk profile as yours.
 In the table below, the percentage weight is rebalanced on 100%.